AlexisTM/MultilaterationTDOA/README.md

 # MultilaterationTDOA
 This library will be used for TDoA localization from a [Bitcraze loco positioning system](https://www.bitcraze.io/loco-pos-system/).
+This is a side project which is imperfect and there is no warranty of success for your application.

 **If you feel that something is wrong, please share it.**